CosmologicalEmulators/Effort.jl/docs/src/example.md

 Here we are using a `ComponentEmulator`, which can compute one of the components as predicted by PyBird, and a `MultipoleEmulator`, which emulates an entire multipole.

-This computation is quite fast: a benchmark performed locally, with a 12th Gen Intel® Core™ i7-1260P, gives the following result for a multipole computation
+This computation is quite fast: a benchmark performed locally, gives the following result for a multipole computation

 ```@example tutorial
 benchmark[1]["Effort"]["Monopole"] # hide